kkapelon/kkapelon.github.io/_posts/2017-03-02-hosted-ci-comparison.md

 * [AppHarbor](https://appharbor.com/) (.NET only)
 * [MagnumCI](https://magnum-ci.com/) (Supports Ruby, Go, PHP, Python but not Java)

-I also did not spent too much time with [Bitbucket pipelines](https://bitbucket.org/product/features/pipelines) as they are tied with Bitbucket.
+I also did not spend too much time with [Bitbucket pipelines](https://bitbucket.org/product/features/pipelines) as they are tied with Bitbucket (same with [Gitlab CI](https://about.gitlab.com/features/gitlab-ci-cd/))

 #### My sample projects